Tony O'Dowd

-Tony O'Dowd (born 6 July 1970 in Dublin, Ireland), is a retired goalkeeper.
+Tony O'Dowd (born 6 July 1970) is an Irish retired footballer who played as a goalkeeper.
+He is currently head coach of Ballyfermot United.

 Career

 O'Dowd made his League of Ireland debut for Shelbourne on the opening day of the 1990-91 League of Ireland season.

 The 2007 season marked O'Dowd's second spell with Shelbourne, having started his league career with where he won his first under 21 international cap before being signed by Leeds United.
 He returned from Leeds and played with Kilkenny City, St. Patrick's Athletic, Derry City, Shamrock Rovers, Drogheda United and Malahide United before returning to the Reds.
 In the 2007 Season with Shelbourne, O'Dowd made 25 league appearances and delivered many impressive displays.
 Despite impressing in his second spell at Tolka Park, O'Dowd was released by Shelbourne at the end of the 2007 season.

 At Derry O'Dowd was sent off against PFC Lokomotiv Sofia in the 1995-96 UEFA Cup Winners' Cup.

 O'Dowd made his Rovers debut keeping a clean sheet against his old club in September 1998.

 He signed for Drogheda in January 2004.

 Tony played one game for his work team, Pfizer Pfootball Pfive, in a 5-a-side tournament in Tallaght.
 After not conceding during the game, he then again retired.